 Sales organizations with a buyer-centric account planning approach see a lift over organizations with only modest sales planning.
 As documented in the CSO Insights 2018-2019 Sales Performance Report, those with highly effective account planning win 15 percent more deals and have 15 percent more sellers making goal than those with poor account planning.

 As you cultivate a buyer-centric relationship, you will create a vision for the account, starting with research on the structure of the buyer and its decision makers.
 Then use this insight to develop a relationship map.
 Your relationship map should focus on how to connect decision-makers with corresponding internal resources who can maximize the value your organization can deliver to the customer.

 Based on your relationship map, you want to develop a plan for how you will prioritize opportunities to solve the buyer’s major problems beyond your initial offering.
 This account plan should also utilize whatever assets possible from marketing, implementation, customer support, product development and sales enablement, etc., to drive the most value for the buyer.

 As large account sales professionals, it’s our responsibility to preempt the “don’t upsell me” attitude of many of our customers.
 The most successful salespeople understand that before, during, and after the initial sale, it’s in their best interest to position themselves as a solutions consultant, cultivate a buyer-centric relationship and develop a relationship map for each customer.
-These three essential selling skills can have a great impact on your long-term success in large accounts.
+These three effective selling skills can have a great impact on your long-term success in large accounts.

 We know a thing or two about account strategy planning.
 Learn about our Large Account Management Process and prepare to take your results to a new level with our Gold Sheet, which is now integrated with our Scout sales analytics platform.
-Contact us to see how Miller Heiman Group can help.
+Contact us to see how Miller Heiman Group can help your sales organization.